Lourinhã Formation: Depositional history

 The Lourinhã Formation is located within the Lusitanian Basin, a mostly onshore North South orientated rift basin within western Portugal, formed during the Opening of the North Atlantic Ocean, with sediment deposition beginning during the Late Triassic-Early Jurassic.
 It primarily consists of syn-rift near-coastal continental siliciclastic sediments, with several marine intercalations.
 The primary flow direction was North to South, originating from Galicia and flowing between the Iberian landmass to the east and the now largely submerged Berlengas horst, a north–south oriented ridge, to the west.
+The Lourinha Formation is regarded as being coeval with the younger parts of the Morrison Formation.

-The Lourinha Formation is interpreted as being an island, separated by North America and the rest of Europe by marine barriers.
-The Paleoclimate is interpreted as being semi arid, with less than 50 cm of annual precipitation and an average annual temperature of 16 to 19 °C.
+The Lourinha Formation is interpreted as being an island, separated from North America and the rest of Europe by marine barriers.
+The paleoclimate is interpreted as being semi arid, with less than 50 cm of annual precipitation and an average annual temperature of 16–19 °C. It is interpreted as having a variety of different habitats, including deltas, coastal plains and open woodlands.

 Stratigraphy

 The unit was first formally proposed by Hill in 1988.

-The stratigraphy of the Lourinhã Formation is complex and varies between sub-basins with several competing stratigraphic proposals and there is currently no consensus on the matter, one of the most recent stratigraphies, divides the formation into three members which are from oldest to youngest the Praia da Amoreira-Porto Novo Member, Praia Azul Member, and the Assenta Member.
+The stratigraphy of the Lourinhã Formation is complex and varies between sub-basins with several competing stratigraphic proposals, and there is currently no consensus on the matter.
+One of the most recent stratigraphies divides the formation into three members, from oldest to youngest: the Praia da Amoreira-Porto Novo Member, Praia Azul Member, and the Assenta Member.

+The age of the Lourinha formation has been regarded as Kimmeridgian to Tithonian.
+The age of the overlying Alcobaca Formation has been determined to be 152.5 mya at the point of contact with Lourinha.
+The overlying and intefingering Freixial Formation has been dated through magnetostratigraphy to 150.8 to 146.5 mya.
+Therefore, the age of the Lourinha formation is between 152.5 and 146.5 mya.
+The Alcobaça Formation has been regarded as Pro parte with the Lourinha Formation, meaning they are partially time equivalent.